• Brand strategy

 What’s ecological anxiety?
 It’s that helpless, anxious, overwhelmed feeling you get when someone says ‘sustainable’.
 It’s easy to think the problem’s too big for one person to have an impact.
 But what if, in under an hour, an expert showed you how to do your bit to save the planet while pocketing serious savings on your utility bills and other expenses?

-Save4Good is a free service that in its first three months helped 266 Port Kembla residents and businesses each save an average of $400 on electricity bills alone.
+Save4Good is a free service that in its first three months helped 266 Port Kembla residents and businesses each save an average of $400 a year on electricity bills alone.
 Some saved way more: one resident saved a whopping $2200 a year on bills, with one business saving as much as $19,000.

 In the same period, Save4Good also helped 43 households save $1850 each on sustainable products and services, such as solar energy systems, insulation and rainwater tanks.
 Their investments are helping to make Port Kembla a more sustainable community year on year.